sebastien-dargoeuves-ipf/ipf-site-separation/README.md

 ## Usage

+### ServiceNow info for Site Separation

+Using the `snow` option, you can set up the SiteSeparation in IP Fabric to follow the location in ServiceNow.
+The matching will be done based on the hostname.

 To run the script in dry run mode (default), which fetches and matches the device information but does not update IP Fabric:

 ```bash